Below is a list of graduate courses - Please note: some courses are offered on a rotational basis.

 Critical examination of current problems in a selected area of general experimental psychology.
 Areas to be discussed may vary each time course is offered.

-PSYC 8060 – Semi-Quantitative Psychology
+PSYC 8060 – Seminar in Quantitative Psychology

 Presentation and discussion of quantitative approaches to psychology.
 Topics will vary, but might include neural networks, measurement theory, behavioral ecology, modeling, system dynamics, etc.